daKmoR/tsbug-declaration-output/README.md

-# TS Bug Declaration Import
+# Different Declaration output for same code from js and ts file

 This is a test project to demonstrate a bug in the TypeScript compiler when using JavaScript